 As required by contract, the CQI Team completes an annual risk assessment on all NSPs.
-This document is submitted to DCF by July 31 of each year.
-The assessment weighs factors which include, but are not limited to: Type of funded service; Level of funding; Key leadership changes; Corrective actions received during the previous year; Risk Management history; and financial considerations to establish an average, above-average and below-average level of potential risk to the Network.
+This document is submitted to DCF at the start of each fiscal year.
+The assessment weighs factors which include, but are not limited to: Type of funded service; level of funding; key leadership changes; corrective actions received during the previous year; Risk Management history; and financial considerations.
+The assessment assigns an average, above-average and below-average level of potential risk to the Network.
 Priority and depth of the monitoring visits is, in part, determined by the level of risk identified by the assessment.

-The tentative annual monitoring schedule is developed by the CQI department within the first month of the CFBHN fiscal year and distributed to NSPs by July 31 as required by contract.
-Requests for changes to the schedule are accommodated throughout the year to ensure the least amount of disruption to the subcontractor's staff and the CFBHN monitoring team.
+The tentative annual monitoring schedule is developed by the CQI department within the first quarter of the CFBHN fiscal year and distributed to NSPs as required by contract.
+Requests for changes to the schedule are accommodated throughout the year to ensure the least amount of disruption to the NSP's staff and the CFBHN monitoring team.

-The schedule is maintained in the CQI department SharePoint site, which lists the NSP, monitoring dates, and the Quality Specialist who serves as the organization's primary contact throughout the monitoring process.
+The schedule is maintained on the CQI department SharePoint site, which lists the NSP, monitoring dates, and the Quality Specialist assigned as the organization's primary contact throughout the monitoring process.
 This information is updated on an ongoing basis.
 Changes in contract requirements regarding monitoring are taken into consideration each year and implemented as directed.